StarVestt/Starvest/README.md

 ```

 - To delete or edit a blog the id's are written in the blogs itself, make a get request and get the id.

+# Running Tests
+## How to run tests
+- Enter command: ```npm run test```

+## Some Points to remember:
+> - Running the server and tests at the same time will give error as the database can only be used by one at a time.
+> - Sometimes there will be connection error while connecting to mongoDB so try reconnecting again